 The propulsion .system will be used both for landing and for performing the 500 meter hop Read More

 Leveraging Israeli expertise in micro-satellite technologies, SpaceIL is building a small and smart spacecraft, which is also relatively cheap.
 The team is applying know-how garnered for a defense related necessity (satellites) to a new purpose of space exploration.
 Read More

 .The landing itself will consume about half of the total fuel Read More

 Meet the Team

-Since its establishment, SpaceIL has scaled into a national movement comprised of nearly twenty full-time staff, over 250 enthusiastic volunteers (mostly in the engineering or education fields), and a network of hundreds of renowned academics, business leaders, and industry experts.
-Together we can make history and take Israel to the moon!
+Since its establishment, SpaceIL has scaled into a national movement comprised of nearly thirty full-time staff, dozens of enthusiastic volunteers (mostly in the education field), and a network of hundreds of renowned academics, business leaders, and industry experts.
+Together we can make history and take Israel to the Moon!

 SpaceIL’s goal is to inspire the next generation of children in Israel and around the world to think differently about science, technology, engineering and math (STEM).
 SpaceIL is committed to using the Google Lunar X Prize money to promote science and scientific education in Israel, to ensure that Israel will continue to live up to its reputation for excellence in these fields.